MEBA-MakeEthereumBasedAgain/BasedRandomness/README.md

 1. To request random numbers:
 - a.
 Prepare an array of maxNumbers, where each maxNumber corresponds to one Request ID for a random number.
 The upper bound for each random number is 2**120 (VERY BIG).
 - b.
-OPTIONAL: For more unpredictability, generate an initialCumulativeHash (can be any unique bytes32 value), or you can just use 0.
+Optional: For more unpredictability, generate an initialCumulativeHash (can be any unique bytes32 value), or you can just use 0.
 - c.
 Call prepareRandomNumbers() with these parameters
 - d.
 Implement a custom logic to store the returned requestIds in bytes32.